novrizair/os232/links.md

 Good luck on your journey!

 * [Operating System Tutorial](https://www.tutorialspoint.com/operating_system/index.htm) ---
-  This website is one of my favorite.
+  This website is undeniable one of my favorite.
 Here, we can learn lots of OS related.
   There are also some exam questions with answers!
 What a perfect website!

 * [What is an Operating System as Fast as Possible](https://youtu.be/pVzRTmdd9j0?si=000TDqRQCXwc1sYe) ---